There are two grandstands on the Hamilton Straight at Silverstone which are named after Lewis Hamilton.

 Contents

-which straight is the Hamilton Straight?
+Where is the Hamilton Straight?

-The Hamilton Straight used to be called the International Pits Straight.
-It is the start / finish straight on the modern Silverstone Grand Prix circuit.
 It was at the end of 2020 after Lewis Hamilton won his 7th F1 world title that the British Racing and Drivers Club agreed to rename the straight in honour of Lewis.

 The straight has the large Silverstone Wing building along its right-hand side, which is home to conference centres, pit garages and overlooks the Silverstone pit lane.
-This straight is not used as part of the National circuit, so you will not be able to watch here when series like the BTCC race at Silverstone.

-Additionally there is the final Club grandstand, Club C at the start of the straight and the two Abbey grandstands, Abbey A and B at the end of it.
-Club and Abbey grandstands provide views focusing more on their respective corners, but the two Hamilton grandstands are in prime position for the start / finish line and pitlane.
+The two Hamilton grandstands are in prime position for the start / finish line and pitlane.
 So if that is what you are interested in most of all then theses grandstands are the perfect place for you.

 If you’re camping at Silverstone some of the nearest sites are Woodlands and the Golf Club.

-are there big TV screens on Hamilton Straight?
+Are there big TV screens on Hamilton Straight?

 For the Formula 1 there are a few TV screens attached to the side of the Wing pitlane building on the other side of the track.
-There are normally three of these spread out along the length of the building, and different ones are visible from different grandstands.
+There are three of these spread out along the length of the building, and different ones are visible from different grandstands.

 The image below shows that two screens are visible from the Hamilton A grandstand.